apaleslimghost/dotfiles/readme.md

 sh bootstrap.sh
 ```

+bootstrap:

+  1. installs Xcode Command Line Tools
+  2. clones this repo
+  3. `cd`s to it and runs `install.sh`

 ## for yourself

 idk, fork it, have a look in the folders. each folder is a self contained thing that does some stuff: